samikrc/CordovaSQLite/README.md

   - successCallback
   - errorCallback
 - execQueryNoResult(sqlStatements, successCallback, errorCallback): Executes a bunch of queries, which doesn't return any result.
-  - sqlStatements: Array containing sql statements.
-No provision for providing binding parameters here, so parameters have to be embedded in the query string itself.
+  - sqlStatements: Array containing sql statements like INSERT, UPDATE, DELETE.
+No provision for providing binding parameters here, so parameters have to be embedded in the query string itself, if required.
   - successCallback
   - errorCallback
 - closeDB(): Closes a database connection safely.